Rio Blanco (Colorado): Fishing

+The bridge over the river at Highway 84.

-Parts of the river range from 10 to 20 ft wide, and fishing is permitted along the side creeks including Rito Blanco.
+Parts of the river range from 10 to 20 ft wide, and fishing is permitted along the side creeks including Rio Blanco.
 Most of the trout are in the 7 to 12 in range.

 There are 3 mi of the river that were transformed by hydrologist Dave Rosgen, from being wide and shallow to a deep flow that now supports a variety of trout.
 Rosgen's plan included placing boulders and old trees on the river banks to direct the waters toward a channel that would be more defined.
 He also constructed a tube to divert away the gravel and sand, which allows water to flow through, but the sediment is routed to a holding area which is regularly emptied and used elsewhere.
 Cost of the renovation was about $1 million.
 The three-mile stretch may be fished by guests of El Rancho Pinoso, a privately owned ranch near the river.